OleHolmNielsen/Niflheim_system/docs/Slurm_installation.rst

 This change allows slurmstepd_ to receive an updated ``SlurmctldHost`` setting so that running jobs will report back to the new controller when they finish.
 See the Slurm_publications_ presentation ``Slurm 23.02, 23.11, and Beyond`` by Tim Wickberg, SchedMD.

-The migration process for Slurm_ 23.11 and later does not require to stop all running jobs, and the details are discussed in bug_20070_ .
+Notice, however, that slurmd_ ignores any changes in slurm.conf_ or the DNS SRV_record_ after initial startup where slurmd_ has cached the configuration files, as is discussed in bug_20462_:

-**WARNING:** As of Slurm_ 23.11.10 there exists an issue in slurmd_ which causes it to ignore any changes in the DNS SRV_record_ (see :ref:`configless-slurm-migration`), therefore slurmd_ has to be restarted at this time.
+* Therefore it is required to restart slurmd_ on all compute notes after modifying slurm.conf_ and the DNS SRV_record_.

-The issue is tracked in bug_20462_.
+The slurmctld_ migration process for Slurm_ 23.11 and later does **not** require to stop all running jobs, and the details are discussed in bug_20070_ .

 We have successfully performed a slurmctld_ migration following this procedure: